puneetkaura/ideas/README.md

 * KnowThyself - Dashboard, fitness tracker, sent emails, sent slack messages, calls - like exist.io,Gyroscope.
 Basically a ME_API you can send me messages get to know about myself etc.
 * SellMyData - Sell my txn history digital, Basically a marketplace for collecting data.
 Allow people to sell data for a reward (Data may be aggregated or not, anonymous or not).
 Datacoup and Data wallet
 * New Tab/New Swipe to discover stuff - Books in Chrome tab, movies in chrome tab, startups in chrome tab.
-* TagAlong - Group buying in the physical world in realtime.
+* TagAlong - Group buying in the physical world in realtime to get discounts.
 * Wemote.ly control camera of another person - like Be my eyes
 * Remote job aggregator | Get a list of all Remote jobs for yourself for $10 | Post job listing at all job forums
-* API for geek jokes
+* Simple API's - Geek jokes, Bank Holidays in India etc
-* NicheJobForum - OldGeekjobs, MarketingJobs, BlockchainJobs, VC jobs.
+* NicheJobForum - OldGeekjobs, MarketingJobs, BlockchainJobs, VC jobs, Jobs for Handicap people.
 Highly curated.
-* Free POS for pharmacy and stores - Collect info tell which medicine where.
+* Free POS for pharmacy and stores - Collect info tell which medicine where, has to be Mobile first with super quick checkout.
-* Group phone directory - Android for Companies
+* Group phone directory - Android for Companies, Allow leads to get added to Sales people phone directory, allow coworkers nos to be added to directory.
 * Dial someone without knowing there phone number.
 Basically an SDK - Allow person to dial from App only.
-* Teleconference API - SabseBolo ++
+* Teleconference API - SabseBolo ++, Teleconferencing is broken - Coordinate time, auto rejoin in disconnection, recording etc should be a given but still we struggle with it.
 * Disposable numbers - Burner App for listing on Quikr etc and choose contact hours, block numbers etc
 * HateIVRS (Customer care number collection) - Flow directly to customer success person
 * access2excess - Get Access capacity for restaurants and Cinema halls
 * RealEsatate app for Projects - RERA compliance progress
 * Outsourced Sales for SaaS.
-Already happening via
+Already happening via Close, Cience - Basically a lot of SAAS centric lead generators.
 * Watchmen data collection - Real Estate portals collect info via Watchmen of the building about vacancies in the society.
 * Shared real estate | Get your product into stores easily | insta.store (When will I do this ?)
 * Banking as API | When we would have N26 or Monzo of India.